Change your protocol, update your authorisation, report safety issues, submit safety updates and complete your end-of-trial study report.

 - details of the previous contact person and/or contact details

-Change of sponsor or legal representative
+Change of legal representative

-If your want to change your sponsor you must include these documents with your submission:
+You must include these documents with your submission:

 - a cover letter that includes the date of transfer of responsibilities